Hiiirad/personal-notes/Tech Guide/Docker/README.md

   docker run -p 443:3001 redis
   docker run -p 8080:3001 redis
   ```
 - Volume Mapping.
 The docker container has its own isolated filesystem and any changes to any files happen within the container.
-Sometimes we need a persistent data, so we need o map a directory outside the container on the docker host to a directory inside the container.
+Sometimes we need a persistent data, so we need to map a directory outside the container on the docker host to a directory inside the container.
 We use `-v` (Volume) option. `DIR_HOST` is a directory outside docker host which docker mount it inside docker host which we call it `DIR_CONTAINER`.
   1. Host Volumes
       ```
       docker run -v DIR_HOST:DIR_CONTAINER SERVICE